 - The quickest way to object is to email firstname.lastname@example.org remembering to quote reference 18/01284/FUL

-- The deadline for objections is 8th August (10th August for immediate neighbours), so please object today.
+- The deadline for objections is 11th April, so please object today.

 Countless reports show the detrimental impacts of factory farming on animal welfare, human health, rural livelihoods and the environment.
 Approval of this farm would be a clear choice by East Northamptonshire Council that they support and promote the spread of factory farming in the UK.

-Please spread the word amongst your local community, family and friends and encourage them to send in their own objections to this application.
-It’s vital that councillors understand how strongly local people feel about factory farming invading their towns and countryside.
+Please spread the word amongst your friends, family, and local community, and encourage them to send in their own objections to this application.
+It’s vital that councillors understand the strength of opposition among local residents to factory farming invading your towns and countryside.

 You can learn more about the spread of factory farming in the UK by looking at our groundbreaking map.